 Then I spent every Saturday and Sunday studying and working on practice questions after each chapter.
 When I got bored with FAR, I switched to AUD, then to REG, and so on.
-During the shuffling, I made sure to not get significantly behind on any one part.
+During the shuffling, I made sure not to get significantly behind on any one part.

 You’ll need a great deal of motivation to maintain this pace.
-So, if you aren’t in a hurry, you may want to take each section one by one.
+So if you aren’t in a hurry, you may want to take each section one by one.
 For most candidates, I would recommend taking and passing the CPA Exam one section at a time and within one year, which means one section per quarter.

 If you decide to take one or two parts at a time, here are my suggestions for the order of the CPA Exam parts:

 I would start with FAR because FAR covers the widest range of topics but in less depth than other parts, relatively speaking.
 Objectively speaking, however, FAR is challenging and can require the most studying because of its broad scope.
 Starting with FAR lets you finish all of that study time before your 30-month window begins.
 Thus, it doesn’t jeopardize your credit for any other sections if you fail.

 Second, AUD’s content is closely related to that of FAR, so I recommend taking AUD at the same time as or right after FAR.

 I personally think REG is the most difficult.
 Therefore, the order will depend on whether you want to finish the harder one sooner (then REG would be third) or finish the easier one quickly by putting your Discipline section first and leaving REG last.

 If you think that the Discipline section you choose is fairly easy, so you could schedule it for the busiest time of your year.
 On the other hand, you could take it after you’ve passed all the other sections, so you don’t need to be too scared of not passing and going beyond the 30-month window.

 Now that you know more about how close together you should schedule each CPA Exam section, take the next step toward passing the CPA Exam by learning how to create an effective CPA Exam schedule.